SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 requests MUST be processed independently of each other and in the same order as the server receives them.

+A client MAY use the "Connection" header to request for the server to not close the existing connection, so it can be used for future requests.
+The server MAY choose not to honor this request.

 ## Method Definition {#http-method}

 REPP commands MUST be executed by using an HTTP method on a resource